midorikuma/TitleShader/README.md

 Additional Commands:
 - `titleshader:hsv` for HSV color values from the `TextColorH`, `TextColorS`, and `TextColorV` scores (H:0-360, S:0-255, V:0-255).
-- `titleshader:decimal` for Decimal color value from the `TextColorDecimal` scores (Decimal:0-16777215).
+- `titleshader:decimal` for Decimal color value from the `TextColorDecimal` score (Decimal:0-16777215).

 Shader scores are normalized to the range 0.0-1.0 and used in `vertexColor.rgb`.